jeffleeismyhero/devise-ios-fork/README.md

 ## Contribution
 First, thank you for contributing!

-Here a few guidelines to follow:
+Here's a few guidelines to follow:

 - we follow [Ray Wenderlich Style Guide](https://github.com/raywenderlich/objective-c-style-guide).
 - write tests